ExamplesBy LevelBy TopicLearning Paths

 let combination_sum candidates target =

-let sorted = List.sort compare candidates in
+let candidates = List.sort compare candidates in

 let results = ref [] in

-let rec backtrack start current remaining =
+let rec backtrack start remaining current =

-results := List.rev current :: !results
+if remaining = 0 then results := List.rev current :: !results

-List.iteri (fun idx c ->
+List.iteri (fun i c ->

-if idx >= start && c <= remaining then
+if i >= start && c <= remaining then

-backtrack idx (c :: current) (remaining - c)
+backtrack i (remaining - c) (c :: current)

-) sorted
+) candidates

 in